lauriii/canvas/docs/data-model.md

 - `component`: see [`XB Components` doc](components.md)
 - `Component config entity`: see [`XB Config Management` doc](config-management.md)
 - `component instance`: a UUID uniquely identifying this instance + component + values for each required `component prop` (if any) + optionally values for its `component slot`s (if any)
+- `component node`: one of the node types in the UI data model, representing a `component instance` in the `component tree`
 - `component prop`: see [`XB Components` doc](components.md)
 - `component slot`: see [`XB Components` doc](components.md)
 - `component tree`: a tree of `component instance`s, by placing >=1 `component instance`s in a particular order in another `component instance`'s slot